 Soon, chatbots will evolve into voice bots and have more human-like features.
 Google Home voice assistant or AI Mitsuku are already there.
 But when it comes to marketing, there’s a lot of room to improve.

-Social media are developing more customer-centric chatbots to streamline sales.
+Social media sites are developing more customer-centric chatbots to streamline sales.
 The updates in the future shall create self-learning bots with emotional intelligence too.
 Right now, SMS bots for SMS marketing are high-engagement tools.

 Things to watch out for